 Unexplained Weight Gain

 Has your cat has suddenly started to gain weight without cause?
-Then it's time to see your vet!
+Then it's time to see your vet for an exam!
 Unexplained weight gain can be a symptom of an underlying health issue.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.